Looking for the best workation destinations? Worry not.

 Lisbon, Portugal

-Lisbon is one of the most popular cities in Europe for remote workers and expats because it has a decent internet (28Mbps), plenty of co-working spaces and the weather is fantastic with over 300 sunny days per year!
+Lisbon is one of the most popular cities in Europe for remote workers and expats because it has decent internet (28Mbps), plenty of co-working spaces and the weather is fantastic with over 300 sunny days per year!

 The cost of living in Lisbon is quite reasonable too when compared with other European cities; expect to pay about $2,500 USD per month all in.
 There are lots of great short-term rental properties in the city too or, if you’d prefer – highly-rated hostels.